solana-labs/solana/svm/doc/spec.md

         - Return the replenished local program cache.

 2. Load accounts (call to `load_accounts` function)
-   - For each `SanitizedTransaction` and `TransactionCheckResult`, we:
+   - For each `SVMTransaction` and `TransactionCheckResult`, we:
         - Calculate the number of signatures in transaction and its cost.
         - Call `load_transaction_accounts`
-            - The function is interwined with the struct `CompiledInstruction`
+            - The function is interwined with the struct `SVMInstruction`
             - Load accounts from accounts DB
             - Extract data from accounts
             - Verify if we've reached the maximum account data size